dask/dask/docs/source/array-best-practices.rst

 Consider Xarray
 ---------------

-The `Xarray <http://xarray.pydata.org/en/stable/>`_ package wraps around Dask Array, but adds a variety of convenience functions.
+The `Xarray <http://xarray.pydata.org/en/stable/>`_ package wraps around Dask Array, and so offers the same scalability, but also adds convenience when dealing with complex datasets.
+In particular Xarray can help with the
+following:

 1. Manage multiple arrays together as a consistent dataset
 2. Read from a stack of HDF or NetCDF files at once
-3. Consistent API regardless of whether or not you're backed by NumPy or Pandas
+3. Switch between Dask Array and NumPy with a consistent API

 Xarray was originally designed for atmospheric and oceanographic science, but is general purpose enough to be of use to other disciplines.
 It also has a